sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 ### Benchmark

-I am using the University of Melbourne [Coronavirus 10-day forecast](http://covid19forecast.science.unimelb.edu.au/), Established in 1853, the University of Melbourne is an internationally recognised, research-intensive university with a strong tradition of excellence in teaching, research and community engagement.
+I am using the University of Melbourne [Coronavirus 10-day forecast](http://covid19forecast.science.unimelb.edu.au/).
+Established in 1853, the University of Melbourne is an internationally recognised, research-intensive university with a strong tradition of excellence in teaching, research and community engagement.
 According to its website, "It’s consistently ranked among the leading universities in the world, with international rankings of world universities placing it as number 1 in Australia and number 32 in the world (Times Higher Education World University Rankings 2017-2018)."

-The University of Melbourne [Coronavirus 10-day forecast](http://covid19forecast.science.unimelb.edu.au/) is available as an MIT License on (GitHub)(https://github.com/benflips/nCovForecast) This model was done using RStudio, I did not make any changes to this as this would be my benchmark to compare my model with.
+The University of Melbourne [Coronavirus 10-day forecast](http://covid19forecast.science.unimelb.edu.au/) is available as an MIT License on (GitHub)(https://github.com/benflips/nCovForecast).
+This model was done using RStudio.
+I did not make any changes to this as this would be my benchmark to compare my model with.
 They have several models predicting different aspects of the dataset.
 I am only using their [forecast function](#UOM).

 ## III.
 Methodology